sithmel/diogenes/README.md

 Documentation
 =============
-You can attach a a description to a service.
+You can attach a description to a service.
 This will be used by the method "info" for giving an outline of the services available.
 ```js
 var service = registry.service("abstract")